 Raltegravir: Polyvalent Cation Containing Products may decrease the serum concentration of Raltegravir.
 Management: Administer raltegravir 2 hours before or 6 hours after administration of the polyvalent cations.
 Dose separation may not adequately minimize the significance of this interaction.
 Consider therapy modification

 Strontium Ranelate: Calcium Salts may decrease the serum concentration of Strontium Ranelate.
 Management: Separate administration of strontium ranelate and oral calcium salts by at least 2 hours in order to minimize this interaction.
 Consider therapy modification

 Tetracyclines: Calcium Salts may decrease the serum concentration of Tetracyclines.
 Management: If coadministration of oral calcium with oral tetracyclines cannot be avoided, consider separating administration of each agent by several hours.
 Consider therapy modification

 Thiazide and Thiazide-Like Diuretics: May decrease the excretion of Calcium Salts.
 Continued concomitant use can also result in metabolic alkalosis.
 Monitor therapy

 Thyroid Products: Calcium Salts may diminish the therapeutic effect of Thyroid Products.
 Management: Separate the doses of the thyroid product and the oral calcium supplement by at least 4 hours.
+Monitor for decreased therapeutic effects of thyroid products if an oral calcium supplement is initiated/dose increased.
 Consider therapy modification